Spaaza/SPAAZA.postman/README.md

 global brands use Spaaza's API-based platform and tools, including portals, webshop and POS integrations, apps and analytics service to run their promotional programmes.
 You can find out more about Spaaza on our website at [spaaza.com](https://www.spaaza.com) and contact us or request a demo via the contact button in the bottom right of the site.
+Once the lockdown is over, you can even pop along to our office in Amsterdam if you happen to be in the neighbourhood and want to say hi.

 ## Where can I find more information about Spaaza's API?